Prezzodaman/pymod/README.md

 pymod <options> <path to .mod file> <sample rate> <play mode>
 ```

-- `sample rate` is the rate at which the module is played or rendered.
+- `sample rate` is the sample rate at which the module is played or rendered.
-- `play mode` is either:
+- `play mode` can be one of the following:
-    * `info` : Just display info on the module.
+    * `info` : Just display info about the module.
-    * `test` : Display the module text (list of samples names where mod authors often hide info text).
+    * `text` : Display the module text (list of sample names where mod authors often hide info text).
     * `mono` or `mono_filter` : play/render the module in mono.
 With or without filter enabled.
-    * `stereo_soft` or `stereo_soft_filter` : play/render the module with a soft/partial stereo separation.
-With or without filter enabled.
+    * `stereo_soft` or `stereo_soft_filter` : play/render the module with a soft/partial stereo separation (with or without filter enabled)
-    * `stereo_hard` or `stereo_hard_filter` : play/render the module with a hard stereo separation.
-With or without filter enabled.
+    * `stereo_hard` or `stereo_hard_filter` : play/render the module with a hard stereo separation (with or without filter enabled)
 - `options` can be:
-    * `--render=<path to wav file>` : Renders the module to a wave file.
+    * `--render=<path to wav file> (-r)` : Renders the module to a wave file.
 If rendering multiple channels, end the filename with _1 (e.g. pymod_1.wav) and the files will be numbered sequentially.
-    * `--loops=<number of loops>` : The amount of times to loop the module.
+    * `--loops=<number of loops> (-l)` : The amount of times to loop the module.
+If this option isn't specified, the module will play once.
-    * `--verbose` : If playing, this displays the pattern as it's being played.
+    * `--verbose (-v)` : If playing, this displays the pattern as it's being played.
 If rendering, this shows the progress of each pattern.
-    * `--channels` : Renders each channel to its own file.
+    * `--channels (-c)` : Renders each channel to its own file.
 If playing, this does nothing.
-    * `--buffer` : Change the buffer size for realtime playback (default is 1024).
+    * `--buffer <buffer size> (-b)` : Change the buffer size for realtime playback (default is 1024).
+    * `--quiet` : Shows absolutely no info while playing/rendering a module.

 Pymod can also be imported into your Python programs and used as a module: